paper-engineer/guides-to-life/docs/README.md

+Each chapter (section, in our book) has an index.html, it'll be fine.

+---

 # Demo site for the GitBook-inspired documentation theme for Jekyll

 This is the demo site for the [GitBook-inspired documentation theme for Jekyll](https://github.com/adamrehn/jekyll-theme-gitbook).
 You can view the demo site live here: <https://adamrehn.github.io/jekyll-theme-gitbook-demo>.